Cruise, GM’s robotaxi service, suspends all driverless operations nationwide

 NEW YORK (AP) — Cruise, the autonomous vehicle unit owned by General Motors, is suspending driverless operations nationwide days after regulators in California found that its driverless cars posed a danger to public safety.

-The California Department of Motor Vehicles revoked the license for Cruise, which recently began transporting passengers throughout San Francisco, this week.
+The California Department of Motor Vehicles this week revoked the license for Cruise, which recently began transporting passengers throughout San Francisco.

 Cruise is also being investigated by U.S. regulators after receiving reports of potential risks to pedestrians and passengers.

-“We have decided to proactively pause driverless operations across all of our fleets while we take time to examine our processes, systems, and tools and reflect on how we can better operate in a way that will earn public trust,” Cruise wrote on X, the platform formerly known as Twitter, on Thursday night.
+“We have decided to proactively pause driverless operations across all of our fleets while we take time to examine our processes, systems, and tools and reflect on how we can better operate in a way that will earn public trust,” Cruise wrote on X, the platform formerly known as Twitter, Thursday night.

 The choice to suspend its driverless services isn’t related to any new on-road incidents, Cruise added.
 Human-supervised operations of Cruise’s autonomous vehicles, or AVs, will continue — including under California’s indefinite suspension.

-General Motors Co., which has ambitious goals for Cruise, has taken a significant blow this week.
-The Detroit automaker had been expecting annual revenue of $1 billion from Cruise by 2025 — a big jump from the $106 million in revenue last year when the company lost nearly $2 billion.
+General Motors Co., which has ambitious goals for Cruise, has taken a significant hit this week.
+The Detroit automaker had been expecting annual revenue of $1 billion from Cruise by 2025 — a big jump from the $106 million in revenue last year.

-Cruise has also tested a robotaxi service in Los Angeles, as well as cities like Phoenix and Austin.
+Cruise has also tested a robotaxi service in Los Angeles, as well as cities like Phoenix and Austin, Texas.

-While the California Department of Motor Vehicles’ didn’t elaborate on specific reasons for its suspension of Cruise’s license this week, the Tuesday revocation followed a series of incidents that heightened concerns about the hazards and inconveniences caused by Cruise’s robotaxis.
+While the California Department of Motor Vehicles didn’t elaborate on specific reasons for its suspension of Cruise’s license this week, the agency charged Cruise with misrepresenting safety information about the autonomous technology in its vehicles.
+Tuesday’s revocation followed a series of incidents that heightened concerns about the hazards and inconveniences caused by Cruise’s robotaxis.

-Earlier this month a Cruise robotaxi ran over a pedestrian who had been hit by another vehicle driven by a human.
-The pedestrian became pinned under a tire of the Cruise vehicle after it came to a stop.
-In a statement, Cruise said it was continuing to cooperate with state and federal regulators investigating the Oct.
+Earlier this month, a Cruise robotaxi notably ran over a pedestrian who had been hit by another vehicle driven by a human.
+The pedestrian became pinned under a tire of the Cruise vehicle after it came to a stop — and then was pulled for about 20 feet (six meters) as the car attempted to move off the road.

+The DMV and others have accused Cruise of not initially sharing all video footage of the accident, but the robotaxi operator pushed back — saying it disclosed the full video to state and federal officials.
+In a Tuesday statement, Cruise said it cooperating with regulators investigating the Oct.
 2 accident — and that its engineers are working on way for its robotaxis to improve their response “to this kind of extremely rare event.”

+Still, some are skeptical of Cruise’s response to the accident and point to lingering questions.
+Bryant Walker Smith, a University of South Carolina law professor who studies automated vehicles, wants to know “who knew what when?” at Cruise, and maybe GM, following the accident.

-Earlier this month, the National Highway Traffic Safety Administration announced that it was investigating Cruise’s autonomous vehicle division after receiving reports of incidents where vehicles may not have used proper caution around pedestrians in roadways, including crosswalks.
+Also earlier this month, the National Highway Traffic Safety Administration announced that it was investigating Cruise’s autonomous vehicle division after receiving reports of incidents where vehicles may not have used proper caution around pedestrians in roadways, including crosswalks.

 The NHTSA’s Office of Defects Investigation said it received two reports involving pedestrian injuries from Cruise vehicles.
 It also identified two additional incidents from videos posted to public websites, noting that the total number is unknown.